amanattar/Flight-Fare-Prediction/README.md

 # Flight-Fare-Prediction
-Link to the app:https://friendly-liskov-8cc988.netlify.app
+Link to the React app:https://friendly-liskov-8cc988.netlify.app

-Link to the app based on RandomForest: https://flight-fair-pred.herokuapp.com/
+Link to the Flask App:
+https://flight-fair-pred.herokuapp.com/